clicksandmortar/fingerprint/README.md

 Like any other C&M frontend package, automated testing is performed by `Percy + Playwright` through `Github Actions`.
 The workflow can be found in `.github/workflows/playwright.yml`. (`Jest` will likely be added to the mix soon)

 Playwright docs [here](https://playwright.dev/docs/intro)

+It is recommended you run tests locally before pushing, to save yourself build time in the cloud.
+The testing utility also has a lot of helpful debugging features.

+To do that:

+- Run `yarn test:playwright`.
+It will launch the testing suite.
+- Once there, hit the green button to run tests
+- Explore the app to debug any occuring issues
 ### Structure
 Currently all tests sit in `src/utils/__test__` for simplicity along with:
 - a `testHelpers.ts` file which contains some helper functions for the tests